 Bernie reached inside his shirt and brought out the rat, placing it in the hole.

 “Go, boy.
 Eat the glass.
 Good rat... clever rat.”

-Some rodents have the remarkable ability of being in close proximity to humans, without being detected and Bernie’s rat excelled in this stealth behaviour.
-It roamed the interior of the open jewellery store, scurrying from place to place unnoticed and sometimes remaining motionless for minutes at a time.
-All the while looking for glass-to-eat.
+Most rodents have the remarkable ability of being in close proximity to humans, without being detected, and Bernie’s rat excelled in this stealth behaviour.
+It roamed the interior of the open jewellery store, scurrying from place to place unnoticed and sometimes remaining motionless for minutes at a time, all the while looking for glass-to-eat.
 However, there were no glass beads in this jewellery shop, only precious stones in trays ready for setting into gold and silver rings.

 The rat came back to Bernie and he weighed it in his hand.

 Heavy, he thought.
 Poor bugger.

 He put it in the front of his shirt, before returning the brick to the hole in the wall.
 He folded his grimy blanket and made his way to the park.